doilyuser/developer-portfolio/README.md

 - **Contact Form**: Integrated with EmailJS for easy contact form setup
 - **Performance**: Optimized for Core Web Vitals and fast-loading
 - **Type Safety**: Full TypeScript support for a robust development experience
-- **Easy Customization**: Simple data files to customize your portfolio
+- **Easy Customisation**: Simple data files to customise your portfolio
 - **Vercel Ready**: Optimized for deployment on Vercel

 <br />